Start here if you are new – Introductory information to help you get started in Cash Handling & Deposits.

 - Any items bearing the University logo, marks, and/or identifying words must be preapproved by the University Communications and Public Relations department.
 For more information go to the “Branding & Visual Identity" web page.
 In addition, said saleable items must be produce by a licensed manufacturer.
 For more information go to the “Logo & Trademark Licensing” web page.

-- Except of Chartered Student Organizations, the sale of food on campus is restricted to the Foodservice Provider contracted by the CSU Stanislaus Auxiliary & Business Services on behalf of the University.
+- Except of Chartered Student Organizations, the sale of food on campus is restricted to the Foodservice Provider contracted by the Stanislaus State Auxiliary & Business Services on behalf of the University.
 Chartered Student organizations (registered with Student Leadership & Development) may obtain permission for four events per fiscal/academic year if the event meets the following criteria:

 The students or the organization on campus prepares food for the event.